 Our kids enjoy making Easter Eggs every year, so we try to make each time decorating eggs more memorable and unique.This year I asked my friend Megan from MnMSpecial to share a fun Easter post with us and she nailed it with one of the cutest Easter Egg Ideas I have seen.I grew up coloring Easter Eggs at my mother’s orange Formica snack bar.
 She set out cups of vinegar and colored tabs for me to dip until my heart’s content.
 I’m pretty sure my mom grew up coloring eggs too, just like her mother before her.
 Actually, coloring Easter Eggs is an age old tradition that began centuries ago.My mother has always been amazing.
 She let us be messy and make messes without fear.
 Me, on the other hand, have a very hard time letting my kids make a mess.
 It must skip a generation.

 I have never let my kids decorate Easter Eggs with a cup of colored dye because it freaks me out.
 Last year I noticed all my friends posting shaving cream dyed eggs.
 I love eating hard boiled eggs, so the thought of putting a soapy type product on my eggs just felt wrong.Egg shells are porous and I am not about to take chances on tasting a soapy egg.
-My grandmother once made a cake from a box that was sitting near a box of laundry detergent.
+My grandmother once made a cake and dessert from a box that was sitting near a box of laundry detergent.
 You just can’t untaste those things.
-I realized that food safe products could be used with the same effects.
+I realized that food safe products could be used with the same effects on any recipes.
 Plus I loved the idea of not having a cup of colored liquid to spill all over the floor.

 Marbled Whipped Cream Dyed Easter Eggs

 You will need:

 Food safe coloring (I used food gel)

 Step 1 – Spread whipped topping out into a baking sheet.